How did D-backs' Cristian Mena fare in MLB debut vs. Dodgers?

 — Arizona Diamondbacks (@Dbacks) July 4, 2024

 His offense picked him up, though, as he exited the game in favor of Bryce Jarvis with a 5-4 lead.
-Arizona scored 11 unanswered runs to even the series.
+Arizona scored 11 unanswered runs after trailing 4-1 to even the series.
+The bullpen went six scoreless innings.

 Mena became the fifth-youngest D-backs pitcher to start a game and youngest since Tyler Skaggs in 2012.